macharpe/meraki-mcp-cloudflare/README.md

 2. Navigate to **Organization > Settings > Dashboard API access**
 3. Enable API access if not already enabled
 4. Generate a new API key and copy it securely

-### 🛡️ Getting Cloudflare Access Service Tokens

-Service tokens provide secure machine-to-machine authentication without requiring user interaction.
-They are more secure than traditional authentication methods because:

-- **Automated Authentication**: No human intervention required for API access
-- **Scoped Access**: Tokens can be restricted to specific applications and resources
-- **Audit Trail**: All service token usage is logged and traceable
-- **Revocable**: Tokens can be instantly revoked without affecting user access
-- **No Password Risk**: No risk of password-based attacks or credential stuffing

-**To generate service tokens, you'll need to complete the Cloudflare Access setup in the deployment section below.**

 ## 🚀 Installation & Deployment